Quantum Compression of Tensor Network States: Memory bound for the storage of tensor network states

 A flow network \cite{cormen2009introduction} $\widetilde N= (G,c,s,t)$ consists of a directed graph $G=(V,E)$, with set of vertices $V$ and set of edges $E$, a function $c: E \to \R_{0+} : = \{ x\in\R ~|~ x\ge0\}$, associating each edge $e\in E$ with a non-negative number $c(e)$, called its capacity, and two distinguished vertices, $s$ and $t$, called the source and the sink, respectively.

-A flow $f: E \to \R_{0+}$ in a flow network is an assignment of non-negative numbers to the edges of the network, subject to the conditions \begin{enumerate} \item for every edge $e$, the flow is upper bounded by the capacity, namely $f(e)\le c(e)$ \item for every vertex $v$ other than the source and the sink, the total flow entering in the vertex $v$ is equal to the total flow exiting from it, namely $\sum_{u\in V , \, (u,v) \in E} f(u,v) = \sum_{u\in V , \, (v,u) \in E} f(v,u)$. \end{enumerate} The {\em value of the flow} $f$, denoted by $f_s$, is the total flow exiting from the source, namely
+A flow network can be intuitively understood as a pipe system with edges being pipes and vertices being junctions.
+Fluid enters in the pipe system from the source $s$ and exits at the sink $t$.
+At any time, the flux in each pipe is no more than the capacity of the pipe, while at each junction, the total amount of fluid is conserved, meaning that the total flux going into the junction equals to the total flux going out.
+This idea is captured by the mathematical notion of flow.
+A {\em flow} $f: E \to \R_{0+}$ in a flow network is an assignment of non-negative numbers to the edges of the network, subject to the conditions \begin{enumerate} \item for every edge $e$, the flow is upper bounded by the capacity, namely $f(e)\le c(e)$ \item for every vertex $v$ other than the source and the sink, the total flow entering in the vertex $v$ is equal to the total flow exiting from it, namely $\sum_{u\in V , \, (u,v) \in E} f(u,v) = \sum_{u\in V , \, (v,u) \in E} f(v,u)$. \end{enumerate} In the pipe system analogy, $f(e)$ represents the amount of fluid that is flowing through the pipe $e$.